-The U.S. Attorney’s Office practices in criminal prosecution and civil litigation areas.
-Second and third-year law students may be approved to appear in court.
+An internship with U.S. Attorney’s Office for the District of Alaska offers a unique and challenging experience to work in criminal prosecution or civil litigation in the Last Frontier.
+By local rule second and third-year law students have a unique opportunity to be approved to appear in court at hearings and participate in trials.
 Assignments include, but are not limited to, drafting responsive motions, dispositive motions, memoranda of law, and appellate briefs.
-Depending on whether the intern is assigned to the criminal or civil division, interns become familiar with either the Federal Rules of Civil or Criminal Procedure, as well as the Federal Rules of Evidence, and the local rules of practice for the United States District Court in Alaska.
+Interns become familiar with the rules of evidence and either the Federal Rules of Civil or Criminal Procedure depending on placement with Criminal or Civil Division.
 In addition, interns may attend depositions, meetings with agents, and accompany the attorneys to observe court proceedings.

 Projected No. of Volunteers: 6